gov4git/gov4git/XXX.md

 - [ ] test github integration of metrics

-- rename "reward" -> "winnings", "upside"?

 - upgrade ballot
   - flat string namespace (not path)
   - rename strategy to policy
   - ballotname to ballotid

-- what is adopt/abandon for ballot closure?